Black holes and Bhargava's invariant theory: Appendix

 which corresponds to the bare graviphoton in the corresponding supergravity theory.
 Hence the pure $N=2$ supergravity is described by the norm

 The example 2 we considered above corresponds to the $N=2$ Maxwell-Einstein supergravity described by the cubic norm

 and the STU model in five dimensions is defined by

 as found in \cite{Gunaydin:1984ak}.
-The complex magical supergravity in 5d is defined by the Jordan algebra $J_3^{\mathbb{C}}$ of three-by-three complex Hermitian matrices and the norm of an element $J$ is given by its determinant
+The real magical supergravity in $5d$ is defined by the Jordan algebra $J_3^{\mathbb{R}}$ of three-by-three real symmetric matrices and the norm of an element $J$ is given by its determinant

 By the action of the automorphism group $H$ of the underlying Jordan algebra every element of $J$ can be brought to the form $( X e_1 + Y e_2 + Z e_3 )$ of the STU model.
-For the complex magical supergravity the automorphism group of $J_3^{\mathbb{C}}$ is $SU(3)$.
+For the real magical supergravity the automorphism group of $J_3^{\mathbb{R}}$ is $SO(3)$.
 This shows clearly that there exist natural extensions of the invariants we studied to more general classes of invariants related to the arithmetic subgroups of the global symmetry groups of the $N=2$ supergravity theories.
 For $N=4$ Maxwell-Einstein supergravities in 5d, the underlying Jordan algebras of degree three are non-Euclidean.
-Similarly the symmetries of maximal $N=8$ supergravity are given by the symmetries of the non-Euclidean exceptional Jordan algebra of Hermitian $3\times 3 $ matrices over the split octonions \cite{Ferrara:1997uz}.
+Similarly the symmetries of maximal $N=8$ supergravity are given by the symmetries of the non-Euclidean exceptional Jordan algebra of Hermitian $3\times 3 $ matrices over the split octonions\cite{Ferrara:1997uz}.
 Under dimensional reduction to four dimensions the correspondence between Jordan algebras of degree three and 5d supergravities goes over to a correspondence between Freudenthal triple systems $\mathcal{F}(J)$ associated with the Jordan algebras $J$ of degree three and 4d supergravities \cite{Ferrara:1997uz,Gunaydin:2000xr,Gunaydin:2009pk}.